The Preclinical Therapeutics Core (PTC):

 Models of metastatic disease

-- The PTC generates new and established models of metastatic disease.
-In most cases, molecular imaging methods allow evaluation of tumor location and overall tumor burden, including metastases
+- The PTC generates new and established models of metastatic disease for cancer research.
+This is done by intravenous injection of cancer cells in most of the times, but intracardiac injection can be performed too, with ultrasound guidance.
+In most cases, molecular imaging methods allow evaluation of tumor location and overall tumor burden, including metastases.

 Surgical procedure training

-- The PTC in collaboration with LARC has developed a program of certified training for survival surgery procedures
+- The PTC in collaboration with LARC has developed a program of certified training for survival surgery procedures.
+If required, the Core staff can preform the surgeries for the users in case emergency or lack of trained lab personnel.

 Imaging Services

-The PTC oversees and provides access and user training for multiple small animal imaging devices housed within the barrier facilities at Mission Bay (HD527,HD537,HD538), Mount Zion (S0171) and Parnassus (PSB554) campuses.
+The PTC oversees and provides access and user training for multiple small animal imaging devices housed within the barrier facilities at Mission Bay (HD503 and HD527), Mount Zion (S0171) and Parnassus (PSB554) campuses.
+If necessary, PTC can run the imaging experiments by request.

 Vevo 2100 (HD527) and Vevo 770 (PSB554) High Frequency Ultrasound